Bibliovation alternatives

 2007.
 LibLime acquires library management software Koha

-LibLime has completed the acquisition of the Koha division from Katipo Communications Ltd, the original creators of Koha.
-The acquisition involved various assets, including existing support contracts with libraries that had partnered with Katipo, copyrights for the original Koha source code, and ownership of the koha.org domain and Website.
+LibLime has purchased the Koha division of Katipo Communications Ltd - the original creators of Koha.
+Assets involved in the purchase included existing support agreements with libraries that had contracted with Katipo, copyrights on the original Koha source code and the koha.org domain and Website.
 LibLime has been offering commercial support for Koha since early 2005.
-This acquisition significantly bolsters LibLime's in-house development and support capabilities, empowering the company to meet the growing demand for open-source automation solutions in the library industry.
-Moreover, this acquisition exemplifies one of the distinct advantages of the open-source business and development model: customers of Katipo's Koha need not be concerned about transitioning to a new integrated library system (ILS).
+The acquisition will greatly enhance LibLime's in-house development and support capacity, allowing the company to manage a growing demand for open-source automation solutions in the library sector.
+The acquisition also underscores one of the distinctive aspects of an open-source business and development model: Katipo's Koha customers don’t need to be concerned about transitioning to a new ILS.